kalessil/production-dependencies-guard/README.md

 - `check-description` enables description and keywords analysis, allowing to detect custom dev-packages (should contain `debug` in keywords)
 - `check-license` enables license checking (should be specified)
 - `check-abandoned` enables abandoned packages checking (should not be used)
+- `white-list:...` adds a package to white-list, so it's not getting reported in spite of violations

 # Usage